sumcoinlabs/sumcoinj.org/working-with-transactions.md

 ## What is a transaction?

 Transactions are, at heart, a collection of _inputs_ and _outputs_.
-They also have a lock time, which is not used in the current Bitcoin network, and a few bits of metadata only represented in bitcoinj like when the transaction was last seen and a confidence measurement.
+They also have a lock time, which is not used in the current Sumcoin network, and a few bits of metadata only represented in sumcoinj like when the transaction was last seen and a confidence measurement.
 All this is represented using the `Transaction` class.

 An output is a data structure specifying a _value_ and a _script_, conventionally called the _scriptPubKey_.
 An output allocates some of the value gathered by the transactions inputs to a particular program.
 Anyone who can satisfy the program (make it return true) is allowed to claim that outputs value in their own transaction.
 Output scripts most often check signatures against public keys, but they can do many other things.

 An input is a data structure that contains a _script_, which in practice is just a list of byte arrays, and an _outpoint_, which is a reference to an output of another transaction.
-Because Bitcoin identifies transactions by their hash, an outpoint is therefore a (hash, index) pair in which the index simply identifies which output in the given transaction is intended.
+Because Sumcoin identifies transactions by their hash, an outpoint is therefore a (hash, index) pair in which the index simply identifies which output in the given transaction is intended.
 We say the input is _connected_ to an output.
 Input scripts, conventionally called _scriptSigs_ can theoretically contain any script opcodes, but because the programs are run with no input there is little point in doing that, therefore, real input scripts only ever push constants like signatures and keys onto the stack.

 Inputs also contain _sequence numbers_.
-Sequence numbers are not currently used on the Bitcoin network and are not exposed by bitcoinj.
+Sequence numbers are not currently used on the Sumcoin network and are not exposed by sumcoinj.
 They exist to support [contracts](https://en.bitcoin.it/wiki/Contracts).

 The mismatch, if any, between the value gathered by a transactions inputs and spent by its outputs is called the _fee_.
 Obviously, a transaction that has more value in its outputs than gathered by its inputs is considered invalid, but the reverse is not true.
 Value not re-allocated can be legitimately claimed by whoever successfully mines a block containing that transaction.